|Bulk Purchase Discounts|

 |How are the Indian Clubs made?|

-All of our Indian Clubs are made of hardwood harvested from sustainable forests in the northern United States.
+All of our Indian Clubs are made of hardwood harvested in the northern United States.
 Types of wood include solid white oak, red oak, walnut, maple, hickory, and poplar.
-These hardwoods are the highest grade grown in this country.
+We select from the highest grade grown in this country.
 The natural look of wood with beautiful varying shades makes every club a unique custom product.

 The Indian Clubs are hand sanded and finished with a catalyzed varnish tested and proven to be the hardest, most durable finish available.
-The finish must be sanded off and is not affected by most chemicals that might come in contact with the clubs.
-Other imported wood products are known to use toxic finishes that are not nearly as durable.
+Cleaning with a moist towel is all you typically need to do.
+If you want to refurbish your clubs, the finish must be sanded off, with 220grit paper to remove the finish and dents.
+Then use a spar polyurethane to varnish it.
+Multiple layers of oil, or even painting will also work and was done historically.
+Other imported wood products are often known to use toxic finishes that are not nearly as durable.

 |Light Clubs vs Heavy Clubs|